bigdatateaching/setting-up/README.md

 Hi wahalulu!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

-## Install git in your remote machine
+# Install git on Remote Machine

-The AMI image we chose is a bare-bones Linux image with Miniconda.
+The virtual machine image we chose is a bare-bones Linux image.
 You will need to install git on the remote machine so you can clone/push your repository.

+* ssh to your remote machine
 * At the remote terminal prompt, type: `sudo yum -y install git`

 When git is finished installing, you will see something like this: